 A recent study conducted by the American Cancer Society found that more than 30,000 cases of oral cancer are diagnosed each year, with over 7,000 of these cases resulting in the death of the patient.
 The good news, though, is that oral cancer can easily be diagnosed with an annual oral cancer exam, and effectively treated when caught in its earliest stages.

 Oral cancer begins with a stage during which the patient does not notice any pain or obvious symptoms.
-This makes the oral cancer examinations performed by the dentist critically important.
+This makes the oral cancer examinations performed by the dentist during the dental examination critically important.
 The most common type of oral cancer is the malignant squamous cell carcinoma, usually originating in the lip or mouth tissues.
 The most common areas for these to develop are the side of the tongue and the floor of the mouth,

 Places in the oral cavity and maxillofacial region in which oral cancers can occur include: